ibproduct/ib-postman-tool-generator/API.md

 ### 5. create_action

-Generate an AI action from a Postman request.
+Generate a code action from a Postman request.
+Optionally integrates with AI frameworks if specified.

 **Input Schema:**
 ```typescript